circuitgraph/circuitgraph/docs/paper.md

 # add an OR gate named 'a'
 c0.add('a','or')

-# create an AND with circuit inputs in a single line
+# create an AND gate with circuit inputs in a single line.
+Input connections to the gate can be spcified with the fanin argument, output connections with fanout.
 c0.add('g','and',fanin=[c.add(f'in_{i}','input') for i in range(4)])
 ```